Purple Martin

 Fact:

-Unfortunately, this is no longer true.
+This may have been true at one time, but unfortunately, it's no longer true now.
 Martins have many predators and competitors and two of the worst are the European Starling and English House Sparrow.
-These two introduced species are very aggressive and will not only usurp the martin's cavity, but will often kill the martins in doing it.
+These two introduced species (back in the 1890's) have multiplied exponentially and become a plague to purple martin landlords (as well as farmers and other business owners).
+BOTH are very aggressive and will not only usurp the martin's cavity, but will often kill the martins in doing it.
 A lot of work has to go into protecting a martin colony and some of the old ways are no longer viable for keeping these birds.
-Today, if a potential landlord wants a colony of martins, they have to educate themselves with all the new findings and discoveries in the hobby and then follow them so that the martins will be able to raise their young without too much aggression from outside forces.
+Today, if a potential landlord wants a colony of martins, they have to educate themselves with all the recent findings and discoveries in the hobby and then follow them so that the martins will be able to raise their young without too much aggression from outside forces.

 Myth: